Instant Delivery

 The most common duration is 3 to 5 days.

-It’s crucial to consider the various cultural and religious practices that employees of various faiths may have, though.
+It’s crucial to consider the various cultural and religious practices that employees of different faiths may have, though.

 Example: The family of the deceased mourns for seven days in Judaism.